+Are traffic violation points and at-fault accident points confusing you?
 A point system is used by most states and all insurance companies to track your driving indiscretions.
 Traffic violations and at-fault accidents both create points on your driving record.
-Drivers license points and insurance points are sometimes handled differently.
+Drivers license points and insurance points can be handled differently.

 Driver License Points